 Tasmanian Timber marketed as Tasmanian Oak, or “Tassie Oak” is most often a combination of three distinct species of tree, all of which are found most often in – you guessed it – Tasmania, and while they are all certainly similar there is a wide amount of variation between the three.

-Most commonly made from a combination of alpine ash, mountain ash, and messmate, Tasmanian oak flooring is characterised by the commonalities between all three species.
-All closely related eucalyptus varietals, these trees tend to be straight-trunked, hardy, sub-alpine evergreens that require moderate to high levels of rainfall.
+Most commonly made from a combination of alpine ash, mountain ash, and messmate, Tassie Oak flooring is characterised by the commonalities between all three species.
+All closely related eucalyptus varietals, these trees tend to be straight-trunked, straight grained, hardy, sub-alpine evergreens that require moderate to high levels of rainfall.

-Providing straight and uniformly even grain because they’re quarter split, Tasmanian oak mixes are used to produce blends of pleasantly coloured blonde woods that range in shade from reddish-brown, pink, to pale cream.
+Providing a uniformly even and straight grain because they’re quarter split, Tassie Oak mixes are used to produce blends of pleasantly coloured blonde woods that range in shade from reddish-brown, pink, straw, to pale cream.

 Easy to work but not known for its durability, Tasmanian oak timbers are on average low on the Janka hardness scale at just 5.5 and relatively light with densities ranging from 650 to 1050 kg/m³ on average, but this will, of course, vary greatly depending on the ratio of the three different types of wood used to create the flooring.